Fraternalilab/PDBencode/README.md

 ```{sh}
 Rscript pdbencode.R --data <path_to_data>
 ```
-The script path is only to be used for a modified *pdbencode.R* script.
+The script path is intended to be used for a modified *pdbencode.R* script.
+For most purposes the built-in script should suffice.

 #### Copyright Holders, Authors and Maintainers